How to embed the Privacy Controls and Cookie Solution on a Ucraft site

 How to add the Privacy Controls and Cookie Solution to Ucraft

-Next, go to your Ucraft dashboard and select your Site settings.
+Next, go to your Ucraft dashboard and select your Site Settings.

 How to add the Privacy Controls and Cookie Solution to Ucraft

-Then, click on the Code Injection tab and scroll down until you find the Before </head> tag text box.
+Click on the Code Injection tab and scroll down until you find the Before </head> tag text box.

 How to add the Privacy Controls and Cookie Solution to Ucraft

-After that, paste your Privacy Controls and Cookie Solution code in the Before </head> tag section, (as shown above) click on Save and you’re done!
+Paste your Privacy Controls and Cookie Solution code in the Before </head> tag section (as shown above), click Save, and you’re done.

-💡 Simplify your cookie-blocking process with auto-blocking!
+Simplify your cookie-blocking process with auto-blocking

 If you prefer to manually tag your scripts that install or may install cookies, you can still follow the process below for step-by-step instructions and practical examples.
 However, we highly recommend considering the auto-blocking feature for a more streamlined approach.